 1. Delete the existing SQL Profiler query set on each node by invoking the uninstall-sql-profiler.sql script.

-By default, if you are using Advanced Server on a Linux host that was installed with a graphical installer, the script resides in the share/contrib directory under the Advanced Server installation.
+By default, on a Linux host the script resides in the share/contrib directory under your Advanced Server or PostgreSQL installation.